giannicrivello/blog/posts/about.md

 #Languages: C++, Rust, Java, Python, TypeScript

 Hi!
-My name is Gianni and I am an undergrad at PSU currently studying calculus, compilers, and operating systems.
+My name is [Gianni](https://www.linkedin.com/in/gianni-crivello-60799a1a5/) and I am an undergrad at PSU currently studying calculus, compilers, and operating systems.

-This site was hacked together to be used as an outlet to explore and teach topics I find interesting in the world of tech.
+This site is hacked together to be used as an outlet to explore and teach topics I find interesting in the world of tech.
 I am a compiler enthusiast, language nerd, and love sharing my knowledge with others.
 If you find an issue in the text please correct me by submitting a pull request to the corresponding blog post.
 I will always link the post's repo including code snippets.

 ## projects